 Funleo also teams up with farmers, producers and biologists to research, preserve and raise awareness for Colombia’s traditional ingredients, food knowledge and techniques.

-Her work with the organisation has been recognised on the international stage: in 2017 she won the prestigious Basque Culinary World Prize, which celebrates chefs who have made a positive impact on society at large.
+Espinosa’s work with the organization has been recognized on the international stage: in 2017 she won the prestigious Basque Culinary World Prize, which celebrates chefs who have made a positive impact on society at large.

 A string of awards has boosted the profile of Colombian cuisine

 “At the restaurant, we are very educational in the way we tell the stories about our food,” she says.
 “We tell people the specifications and characteristics of each ingredient and about the communities that produced them.
 We are not [immediately solving] all the problems facing these communities but we are making them more visible and showing the world the importance of their cultures,” she explains.

 “I have to admit that awards are important to me personally as a chef because they validate my work and allow me to showcase what I’m doing,” she says.
 “But they also provide international recognition for Colombia, which is not well known for its food.
 For me, that is the real importance of them.”